Martin Paul Eve: Open-access policy

 Eve is known for and significantly involved in UK and international policy work on open access.
 In 2013, for instance, he gave oral and written evidence to the House of Commons of the United Kingdom's Department for Business, Innovation and Skills's Select Committee Inquiry into Open Access.
 Eve is also a member of the Universities UK Open Access Monographs Working Group and a Plan S Ambassador.
 Eve is also a co-investigator on the £2.2m Research England funded Community-led Open Publication Infrastructures for Monographs (COPIM), which aims to effect a transition of the UK's academic book publications to openly accessible modes.
 All of Eve's books are published open access and are free to download.

 Eve is a founder and CEO of the Open Library of Humanities, a platform with an economic model that avoids author- or funder- facing charges and that is based on his previous theoretical writings.
 Originally funded by the Andrew W. Mellon Foundation, the platform is funded by a consortium of over 200 libraries and publishes 25 journals.
 In addition, the OLH funds journals from Liverpool University Press and the University of Wales Press to publish their titles without article processing charges.

 Disability rights work

 Eve writes prominently on his blog about his health and disability.
-Eve suffers from rheumatoid arthritis, vasculitis, secondary immunodeficiency, hearing loss, and has had pneumonia, sepsis, and a stroke.
+Eve has rheumatoid arthritis, vasculitis, secondary immunodeficiency, hearing loss, and has had pneumonia, sepsis, and a stroke.
 In 2017, Eve was part of a group that protested against the inaccessibility of a lecture by Judith Butler, who met with this group to discuss these provisions.
 For his advocacy work, in 2021 the Shaw Trust named Eve as one of the 100 most influential people with disabilities in the UK.